 Legal Advice on Illegal Transfer of Property

-Illegal transfers or mutation are a basic form of all property disputes that NRIs are faced with.
+Illegal transfers or mutation are a basic form of all property disputes that NRIs are faced with, and hence we have seen growth in Civil Lawsuit in India.
 You would always need to establish a clear title to stake your ownership.
 You would also need to change the ownership of the said piece of land or house in the name of the current living legal owners to avoid any fraud.
 Moreover, in case any fraud takes place, there needs to be clarity on the title to contest the case.

 Being one of the top law firms in India, we use our best lawyer to represent, solve and finalize all such property disputes to suit the convenience of overseas citizens.
-In most situations, NRIs do not have the correct knowledge about procedures or formalities.
-Therefore they need sound legal advice to find solutions.
+In most situations, NRIs do not have the correct knowledge about procedures or formalities and so.
+Therefore we help them to file Civil Lawsuit in India and provide them sound legal advice to find solutions.
 NRI Legal Services is a trustworthy Law Firm in Chandigarh that is capable of handling all such issues for you.

 For an NRI to own and maintain a property in India is always a bit cumbersome.
 On top of that when it comes to inherited property it becomes somewhat more difficult because then they are [...]

 Illegal possession of the property is when the real landlord of a property loses the ownership rights due to inaction on his/her part to dismiss an encroacher within a proper time from the property.
 If [...]